zacboz/intermediate-javascript-v2/README.md

-utilities
+Intermediate Javascript Assessment
 =========

-In the src/underscore_tests.js file there are a bunch of empty function definitions.
-Your job, is to fill out each function definition so that the tests in SpecRunner.html pass.
+Your job, is to complete each problem in javascript so that the tests in SpecRunner.html pass.

 Open up SpecRunner.html in your browser to see which tests are passing and failing.
-As you write the function definiitons in the underscore_tests.js file, the tests will begin passing.
+As you write the answers in assessment.js, the tests will pass.

+Read questions.md to see each problem you must solve.

 ## Copyright